When compared with some of the best VPNs available today, Zenmate has made some curious decisions.

 Another factor that is a detriment for Zenmate is that they are headquartered in Germany.
-For those of you in the know, Germany is a member of the 14 Eyes network, an agreement through which the government and spy agencies of the various member nations are permitted to snoop on the citizens of the other nations and then freely share whatever data they gather.
+For those of you in the know, Germany is a member of the 14 Eyes Government Surveillance Network, an agreement through which the government and spy agencies of the various member nations are permitted to snoop on the citizens of the other nations and then freely share whatever data they gather.

 Security and Encryption